anytizer/ocunit/ini/categories/Development Hours/C# Development Hours/description.md

-Developing multi purpose with C#
+Developing multipurpose application with C#.